HunainMulla/FreelancingApp-Mern/README.md

 ------------------------------------------------------------------------------
 Now how to start

-Initialize backend server using node index.js or npm start Initialize frontend server using npm start
+Initialize backend server using node index.js or npm start, Initialize frontend server using npm start,
-Make sure both the servers are running on different ports
+Make sure both the servers are running on different ports,